ibm-client-success/blockchain/mu_rest_server/README.md

 Note: BNA has to be compiled against composer version 0.19.5.
 This is because the REST Server image that runs on the IBM Cloud is at that level.

-The BNA located in this repo is at that level.
+Compile your BNA at this level.

 Follow the directions in [Deploying a Business Network](https://console.bluemix.net/docs/services/blockchain/develop_starter.html#deploying-a-business-network) to install the .bna file on the IBM Service, substituting <network name> for vehicle-manufacturing-network.
 Keep track of the admin@<network name>.card.
 It will be used later.